 As partition attorneys in California, we are often asked about the cost of a partition action.
 Since attorneys are the largest cost, the real question is how much are the attorney’s fees for a partition lawsuit in California?

-In California, the cost of a partition action and attorneys fees can vary depending on the complexity of the dispute.
-Attorney’s fees can range from $4,000 to $8,000 for the plaintiff or defendant.
-However, some attorneys, including those at Talkov Law in Riverside, are able to handle certain partition disputes on a contingency basis where there is equity in the property, meaning you do not pay attorney’s fees until you win, which is when the property is sold or refinanced.
+However, some attorneys, including the experienced partition attorneys at Talkov Law, are able to handle certain partition disputes on a contingency basis where there is equity in the property, meaning you do not pay attorney’s fees until you win the partition action, which is when the property is sold or refinanced.

-- Motions and disputes over the appointment of a referee;
+- Motion and opposition to the appointment of a referee;

 - Disputed liens on the property that appear on a preliminary title report, including judgments, mechanic’s liens, tax liens, etc.;

-- Negotiating cash for keys for any occupants of the property;
+- Negotiating cash for keys to obtain possession of the property from any occupants.

-Keep in mind that the right to partition is absolute for all co-owners in California, so it is important to work with an experienced partition attorney to end a co-ownership relationship that has caused numerous problems.
-Our attorneys have litigated partition cases throughout the State of California, including Riverside, Los Angeles, Orange and San Bernardino counties.
-Call the experienced real estate attorneys at Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.
+Remember that the right to partition is absolute for all co-owners in California, so it is important to work with an experienced partition attorney to end a co-ownership relationship that has caused numerous problems.
+Our attorneys have litigated partition cases throughout California, reaching reasonable resolutions of our cases to end the co-ownership relationship.
+Call the experienced partition attorneys at Talkov Law at (844) 4-TALKOV (825568) or contact us online for a free consultation about your case.

 Talkov Law's Partition Attorneys Can Help